SkyWalker: A Locality-Aware Cross-Region Load Balancer for LLM Inference: Design

 While leveraging prefix-affinity improves performance, it also leads to load imbalance as requests are preferentially routed to specific replicas.
 To address this, prefix-aware routing must be combined with effective load balancing strategies---for example, switching to a load-balancing policy when the prefix sharing ratio falls below a certain threshold.
 However, traditional load balancing strategies, such as blind pushing and selective pushing based on the maximum number of outstanding requests, do not work effectively for LLM workloads due to their load unpredictability (\S\ref{ssec:background-cross-region-load-balancing}).
 We begin by analyzing these two strategies and show how they lead to load imbalance when applied to LLM inference workloads.
 We then present our approach, selective pushing based on pending requests, as a solution to this problem.

-\MyPara{Blind pushing.} One traditional load balancing strategy is to route each request to a replica \textit{immediately} upon arrival~\cite{der_Boor_2022, srivatsa2024prebleefficientdistributedprompt, sglang-router}, which we refer to as \textit{blind pushing}.
+\MyPara{Blind pushing.} One traditional load balancing strategy is to route each request to a replica \textit{immediately} upon arrival~\cite{der_Boor_2022,srivatsa2024prebleefficientdistributedprompt, sglang-router}, which we refer to as \textit{blind pushing}.
 Blind pushing performs well in CPU-based workloads or scenarios with uniform request processing times, where simple strategies like round-robin or least-load-first naturally result in a balanced load.
 However, the processing time of LLM varies from request to request, as it depends on the output length, which is difficult to predict due to the auto-regressive nature of decoding (\secref{background-unknown-output-length}).
 Naively assuming each request is homogeneous can lead to a significant load differences across replicas.
 For example, we find two replicas under round robin can have memory usage difference up to $2.64\times$, as shown in Figure~\ref{memory-util-imbalance}.
 This issue is especially problematic when routing requests among multiple \emph{overloaded} replicas.
-A replica with a seemingly short queue may still incur long processing times if the requests in the queue takes long time to process.
+Replica overload can occur in practice, as replicas are kept at high utilization to achieve better cost efficiency.
+During sudden surges in demand, request queues may accumulate, and a replica with a seemingly short queue may still incur long processing times if the requests in the queue takes long time to process.
 Blindly pushing requests to such overloaded replicas can lead to cases where requests waiting in one replica's queue while other replicas have idle compute capacity, wasting compute resources.

 \MyPara{Selective pushing.} To address the unpredictability of LLM inference, we suggest selective pushing, a strategy where requests are temporarily queued at the load balancer and sent only to replicas that meet certain conditions.
 Specifically, the load balancer will only push requests to the replica that has capacity (decided by a threshold), and in the event that all replicas are full, queuing requests at the load balancer.
 This approach prevents overloading any single replica while maximizing overall utilization across all available replicas, ensuring that no request waits in one replica’s queue while others have idle compute capacity.
 We explain two thresholds, outstanding requests and pending requests for selective pushing, and show that the latter is preferred in LLM serving.